-In 2022, NFG continued exploration at the Queensway Property with additional prospecting and rock sampling programs in QWN, QWS and TP till sampling in QWS, soil sampling in QWN and QWS and trenching and channel sampling in QWS.
-In 2023, up to the Effective Date of the Technical Report (24 January 2023), only additional soil samples have been collected.
+In 2022, NFG continued exploration at the Queensway Property with additional prospecting and rock sampling programs in QWN, QWS and TP till sampling in QWS, soil sampling in QWS and trenching and channel sampling in QWS.

+In 2023, up to the Effective Date of the Technical Report (24 January 2023), only additional soil samples had been collected.